How it all began

 “I believe Blue Apple has done this.
 The plays and dance performances Blue Apple produces are performed to such high standards, members are very kind and supportive to one another and are such lovely, lively people - all of that helps other people understand that people with learning disabilities are just like everyone else.
 They have toured and been asked to perform all over the country and even overseas.
 I know that the people of Winchester and beyond are proud of them all.”

-In 2009, Blue Apple employed its first Artistic Director Peter Clerke.
+By 2009, Blue Apple employed its first Artistic Director, Peter Clerke.
 He said: “It was brilliant from the start, the belief and the ability of everybody made it such a joy to work with people and see how they progressed.

 “Blue Apple has a fantastic membership with great talent, ability and personality.
 The shows, over the past 15 years haven't, however, been created by 'magic'; they've been created by the skills and experience of a team of very dedicated and talented professional artists, working with that fantastic membership.”